cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 speed = number .ge 0  ; unit: m/s
 ~~~~

-A variant of the `.ne` annotation is the `.default` annotation, which
+A variant of the `.ne` control is the `.default` control, which
 expresses an additional intent: the value specified by the
 right-hand-side type is intended as a default value for the left hand
-side type given, and the implied .ne annotation is there to prevent
+side type given, and the implied .ne control is there to prevent
 this value from being sent over the wire.
-This annotation is only meaningful when the annotated type is used in
+This control is only meaningful when the controld type is used in
 an optional context; otherwise there would be no way to express the
 default value.